This post includes affiliate links.

 When mentioning that during my last Facebook LIVE event (Wednesday’s, 5pm PST) I got a huge response saying that can’t wait for it and really need it.
 So, I started right away making this awesome tutorial.

-Have I always done it the right way?
+Have I always crocheted the seam the right way?

 Interestingly, this simple trick can be used for any patterns that create diagonal seams which seem so annoying at times and just do not look great when making beanies or hats specifically.